 For a telematics pilot, the solution should be placed on a small but statistically significant number of vehicles.
 In most cases, five to 10 vehicles will provide the kind of data necessary to make a suitable evaluation of the solution’s effectiveness.
 If there are too few vehicles in the pilot, then it will be difficult to know if the data accurately reflects the reality of the fleet’s operations and how it could benefit it.

-Typically, a pilot lasts three to six months — depending on the fleet’s profile.
+Typically, a pilot lasts 30-60 days — depending on the fleet’s profile.
 Longer pilots are typically run in areas where there are significant changes in the seasons to test the solution in a variety of weather conditions.
 Having a larger pilot (5-10 vehicles) will also allow you to place the solution on vehicles across the fleet.
 You should avoid just placing the solution on your most utilized vehicles or on vehicles driven by your consistently best-performing drivers — it may be useful to include these vehicles and drivers but spreading the solution across the entire gamut of vehicles and drivers will give you a better picture about the solution’s effectiveness.
 Setting specific, measurable goals, e.g., monitoring idling or labor costs, during the pre-defined pilot duration is crucial for a meaningful, successful pilot.
 Without set goals, it will be impossible to determine if a particular solution or even telematics as a concept is right for your fleet.

 The pilot will likely identify areas that have a potential for ROI and areas of improvement — which will always result in budget positive savings.
 That being said, when these areas of improvement are identified, your organization needs to be willing to act to take advantage of these potential savings — if it isn’t, this could be a stumbling block in successfully adopting a telematics solution.